Pedro Lima (boxer)

-Pedro Álvaro Santos de Lima (born 29 June 1983) is a Brazilian amateur boxer best known to win the 2007 PanAm welterweight (152 lbs) title in 2007.
+Pedro Álvaro Santos de Lima (born 29 June 1983) is a Brazilian amateur boxer best known for winning the 2007 PanAm welterweight (152 lbs) title in 2007.

 Career

-Lima fought in his home country and beat Ecuadorian Jaime Cortez 13-3, Jamaican Ricardo Smith 12-4, and US southpaw Demetrius Andrade who became world champion later that year in the finals 7-6.
-He was the first boxing gold medalist for Brazil in 44 years.
+Lima fought in his home country and beat Ecuadorian Jaime Cortez 13-3, Jamaican Ricardo Smith 12-4, and US southpaw Demetrius Andrade, who became world champion later that year in the finals 7-6.
+Lima was the first boxing gold medalist for Brazil in 44 years.

-At the world championships he beat Ergazy Murzakarimov of Kyrgyzstan 21-9, and Polish Michal Starbala 12-8 but lost to Bakhyt Sarsekbayev and did not qualify (yet) for the Olympics.
+At the world championships, he beat Ergazy Murzakarimov of Kyrgyzstan 21-9, and Polish Michal Starbala 12-8, but lost to Bakhyt Sarsekbayev and did not qualify for the Olympics.

-At the first Olympic qualifier he was upset by unknown John Jackson, at the second he was again upset by a completely unknown in Tureano Johnson.
+At the first Olympic qualifier, he was upset by unknown John Jackson, and at the second he was again upset by a completely unknown Tureano Johnson.